Nexmo/nexmo-developer/_tabbed/getting-started/make-phone-call/javascript.md

 In order to make a call, you'll have to use the `callServer()` method on the application object.
 The application object is returned by the `login()` promise.
 The method requires a string as parameter that it passes along to your `answer_url`, but since ours is a static file, we'll leave the method parameter empty.

-> If you're dailing a number, the string is the number you wish to call.
+> In this example, where you're intending to dial a number, the string is the number you wish to call.
+It must match the number in the static file you've created.

 ```javascript
 new ConversationClient()